Catherine Garner, Membership Services Manager

 Email Jane or call 0131 281 0895

-Lewis is responsible for enabling and facilitating our members’ collaborative work on international development policy.
+Lewis shares with the Chief Executive the role of representing the organisation in the public domain and is responsible for enabling and facilitating our members’ collaborative work on international development policy.
 He is also responsible for managing our communications, including the website, newsletter, annual reports, and other information resources.

 Email Lewis or call 0131 281 0896

-Philippa joined Scotland’s International Development Alliance in 2018 having previously worked overseas for 17 years.
-She has lived and worked in humanitarian and development contexts in Rwanda, Myanmar, Sri Lanka, India and Mongolia with Save the Children International and with VSO in Nepal.
+Philippa joined The Alliance in 2018 having previously worked overseas for 17 years.
+She has worked in humanitarian and development contexts in Rwanda, Myanmar, Sri Lanka, India and Mongolia with Save the Children International and with VSO in Nepal.
 Philippa’s early career was in community development in Glasgow before studying as a mature student at the University of Glasgow for her MA (Hons) in French and Russian.
 Prior to moving overseas in 2000, she worked for the City of Edinburgh Council’s European and International Unit.

 Philippa is responsible for designing, developing and implementing the Effectiveness and Learning Programme’s portfolio of services.
 The Effectiveness and Learning Programme includes virtual and face-to-face and online learning and training activities, mentoring programme, Working Groups and has the overall purpose of supporting Alliance members to manage their overseas programmes to a high standard.